twinklee176/jenkins-docker-pipeline/README.md

 # Jenkins Docker Pipeline

-## Project Overview
+## Overview

-This project demonstrates how to set up Jenkins inside a Docker container and create a Jenkins Pipeline that builds and deploys a simple Hello World application using Docker Desktop.
+ It demonstrates how to set up Jenkins inside a Docker container and create a Jenkins Pipeline that builds and deploys a simple Hello World application using Docker Desktop.

 The project provides a basic Continuous Integration (CI) workflow where Jenkins automatically builds and runs a Docker container from the application source code.